ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ```
 ##### 2.4.2.
 Client action

-The HTTP client contains separate remote function representing each HTTP method such as `get`, `put`, `post`,
+The HTTP client contains separate remote method representing each HTTP method such as `get`, `put`, `post`,
-`delete`,`patch`,`head`,`options` and some custom remote functions.
+`delete`,`patch`,`head`,`options` and some custom remote methods.

 ###### 2.4.2.1 Entity body methods

 POST, PUT, DELETE, PATCH methods are considered as entity body methods.
-These remote functions contains RequestMessage
+These remote methods contains RequestMessage
 as the second parameter to send out the Request or Payload.

 ```ballerina